top of page

 (L) Garulfo.
 Het monster met de kristallen ogen by Maïorana, (R) monster Grendel in the movie Beowulf

 A bit earlier than the old age of Beowulf and the Finnsburh Fragment, we learn of yet another ‘spear-wolf’ in Frisia.
 This Gerulf is a Frisian ‘national’ for sure.
 He's mentioned in the year 839, and commonly known as Gerulf the Elder or as Gerulf I. These titles distinguishes him from his, probable, grandson Gerulf II.
 From contemporary texts we known that in the year 839 Gerulf the Elder received back from the Frankish King Louis the Pious his properties and estates, so-called beneficia, in Frisia.
-These had been taken from Gerulf the Elder by the king after he had been insubordinate in defending island Walcheren in the mouth of the river Scheldt against the Vikings, two years before (Van der Tuuk 2013).
-Island Walcheren in province Zeeland was part of greater Frisia those days.
-The beneficia of Gerulf the Elder lay in pago Westracha ‘district Westergo’ near the modern village of Berlikum in province Friesland.
-For more on this battle and the island Walcheren, turn to our post Island Walcheren: once Sodom and Gomorrah of the North Sea.
+These had been taken from Gerulf the Elder by the king after he had been insubordinate in defending island Walcheren in the mouth of the River Scheldt against the Vikings, two years before (Van der Tuuk 2013).
+The island of Walcheren in the province of Zeeland was part of greater Frisia those days.
+The beneficia of Gerulf the Elder lay in pago Westracha ‘territory Westergo’ near the modern village of Berlikum in the province of Friesland.
+For more on this battle and the island Walcheren, turn to our blog post Walcheren Island: once Sodom and Gomorrah of the North Sea.

 The exact role count Gerulf II played in the assassination of Godfrid the Sea-King remains opaque.
 Formally he was a subject of Godfrid.
-However, only four years after the violent death of Godfrid, in 889, wolfish Gerulf II receives from emperor Arnulf of Corinthia beneficia in Frisia, especially pago Kinnin ‘district Kennemerland’ in province Noord Holland.
-Gerulf II was also count of pago Sudergo, i.e. the south of province Friesland (Halbertsma 2000).
+However, only four years after the violent death of Godfrid, in 889, wolfish Gerulf II receives from emperor Arnulf of Corinthia beneficia in Frisia, especially pago Kinnin ‘territory of Kennemerland’ in the province of Noord Holland.
+Gerulf II was also count of pago Sudergo, i.e. the south of the province of Friesland (Halbertsma 2000).
 A reward for his betrayal of Godfrid?
 Anyway, Gerulf II lay the foundation for the growing power of the county of West Frisia and consequently of the county of Holland.
 Gerulf the godfather of Holland, you might say.

-Read our post The Abbey of Egmond and the Rise of the Gerulfings. to learn more about the beginnings of Holland.
+Read our blog post The Abbey of Egmond and the Rise of the Gerulfings. to learn more about the early beginnings of Holland.
 To stimulate speculations; Gerulf II had a grandson carrying the name Radbod (Van der Tuuk 2013).
-Could the Gerulfings therefore be descendants of King Radbod?
+Could the Gerulfings, therefore, be descendants of King Radbod?
+As an anecdote, the novel Water Borne, Count Gerulf (written as Gerolf) is one of the characters.
+One of his six daughter marries Lord Edwin of Kilton (Randolph 2023).

 Another intriguing piece of Frisian history concerning the wolf can be found in the early-medieval text Lex Frisionum.
 This book with the laws of Frisia was written at the end of the eighth century and contains, among other, the tariffs to be paid when someone killed someone else's dog.
 Five types of dogs were distinguished in the text.
 Two of them related to wolves, namely: qui lupum occidere solet ('that can kill a wolf'), and qui lacerare lupum, et non occidere solet ('that can wound a wolf but not kill it').
 So, wolves roamed in Frisia even in the Early Middle Ages, preying on livestock, and there were special dog breeds protecting it.